While there are many things I love about San Diego, the lounge situation at the airport has not, traditionally, been one of them.

 This obviously doesn’t quite compare to a Centurion lounge, but for what is effectively a (nice) contract lounge, this seems like a super generous policy.

-If you find yourself in San Diego, this is effectively your only lounge option, so you might as well make the most of it.
+If you find yourself in San Diego, this is effectively your only lounge option, so you might as well make the most of it whether you have a credit card with lounge access or just need to pay to enter.

 There are so many complimentary ways to enter this lounge, though I don’t think the paid option is terrible in a pinch either.
 If you have the choice to access the Airspace lounge through American Express, versus as an Admirals Club, definitely do so to take advantage of the food and beverage credit!